opticfluorine/sovereign/README.md

 > The below instructions are provided for users who are interesting in trying out the
 > current features or using the engine as a starting point for their own development.

+### Install Dependencies

+Sovereign Engine requires the .NET 6 (or later) SDK and SQLite 3.x to be installed on your system.

 ### Server

 > [!WARNING]